Giancarlo Gallifuoco: FC Rieti

 Gallifuoco joined Serie C outfit F.C.
 Rieti at the start of the 2018–2019 season, before departing on 23 December 2018 citing personal reasons.

 Western Sydney Wanderers

 In March 2019, Gallifuoco returned to Australia, signing with A-League club Western Sydney Wanderers as an injury replacement player.
 He made his debut for the Wanderers as a late substitute in their 4–1 win over Brisbane Roar FC on 8 March 2019.
 He was released by the club in May 2019.

 Central Coast Mariners

 In May 2019, Gallifuoco was signed by Central Coast Mariners.
 He was released on the deadline day of the January transfer window.

 Return to Melbourne Victory

 On 2 February 2020, Gallifuoco rejoined Melbourne Victory for the remainder of the 2019–20 season.

 Kuala Lumpur City

 Gallifuoco joined Malaysia Super League club Kuala Lumpur City in February 2021.
 He was part of the team that won the 2021 Malaysia Cup.

+International career

+In May 2025, Gallifuoco revealed that he had begun the naturalisation process in order to represent the Malaysia national team.